Turkey is on the table this month.Sure, we could evoke

 cares what happens to them?
 Angelina Jolie is ideally cast

-pumped into her lips.
-Jolie's real-life Pop, Jon Voight,
+in the title role and Jolie's real-life Pop, Jon Voight,

 plays her deceased movie Dad, who it seems ran afoul of